-When you insert a new shape in PowerPoint 2007, you can see a color fill and an outline applied to it by default.
+When you insert a new shape in PowerPoint 2007 for Windows, you can see a color fill and an outline applied to it by default.
 This default setting may also depend on the Theme that has been applied to your presentation.
 In a new blank presentation that we created, the shape is by default filled with a blue solid fill and has a thin dark blue outline, as you can see in Figure 1.
-Whenever we insert another new shape on a slide, it will possess these same default shape attributes (fill, outline, and effect).
+Whenever we insert another new shape on a slide, it will possess these same Default Shape attributes (fill, outline, and effect).

 Figure 1: Default fill and outline in a blank presentation

-Follow these steps to change the default shape attributes in PowerPoint 2007:
+Follow these steps to change the Default Shape attributes in PowerPoint 2007 for Windows:

 - Create a new presentation in PowerPoint 2007, and the presentation will open with a blank slide.
 You can optionally change the slide layout to Blank by selecting the Home tab | Layout | Blank.

-- Select the shape so that the Ribbon area now shows the Drawing Tools Format tab, as shown in Figure 2.
+- Select the shape so that the Ribbon area now shows the Drawing Tools Format tab, as shown in Figure 2, below.
 Activate this Ribbon tab by clicking on it.

 Figure 2: Drawing Tools Format tab of the Ribbon